-Drum Circles in Casual Drinking Establishments: Craft Brewerys, Pubs, Night Clubs, Bars, & Cafe's
+Drum Circles in Casual Drinking Establishments: Craft Brewerys, Weddings, Team Building, Pubs, & Cafe's

-I hosted this drum circle every Tuesday night for 3 years.
+I began and hosted this drum circle every Tuesday night for 3 years.
 My hope was that it would become

-firmly established and become a fixture and continue on long after I moved to St. Louis.
+firmly established and become a fixture and continue on long after I moved out of the area.
+That happened,

 Here's a little history on the brewery circle, & some general info on drum circles at casual drinking establishments:

 While living in Florida, I got the idea to start my own drum circle in 2005.
 I was looking for an indoor venue